 “proper address” means that person’s last known address;

 “single application” means an application for direct payments in relation to area-related aid schemes.

+(3A) References in these Regulations to the Horizontal Delegated Regulation, the Horizontal Implementing Regulation and Horizontal Regulation are, to the extent that they relate to the direct payments for claim year 2020, references to those Regulations as they exist in domestic law.

 (4) Other terms used in these Regulations that are also used in any of the European Regulations have the meaning they bear in those Regulations.